best peso per hp sedan

 Another affordable option for those who want a European-inspired vehicle is the Volkswagen Santana.
 It offers a no-nonsense interior with the right amount of features that you would look for in a daily driver.
 It is competitively priced at P948,000 and should be on your shortlist of sedans to buy.

-Another disruptor of the sedan segment is the MG 5.
-It offers buyers a plethora of advanced technologies that were at the time new to the segment.
-While this sedan refines what you can get for your money, it lands in the 4th spot as its price slightly overpowers its horsepower output.
-It's still a great buy for those looking to get a tech-packed vehicle.
+The MG 5 offers buyers a plethora of advanced technologies that were at the time new to the segment.
+While this sedan refines what you can get for your money, it lands near the top spot as its price slightly overpowers its horsepower output.
+It's still a great buy for those looking to get as much power for as little money as possible.

 Changan Alsvin